Active

 In November 2025, the Planning Land Use and Management (PLUM) Committee deliberated on how the City of Los Angeles should implement Senate Bill 79, the most contentious housing bill of 2025.
 City Planning presented four “approaches” for implementing SB-79.
 On February 24th, 2026, City Planning returned to PLUM with additional analysis and three “options” for Approach C that would create new development incentive areas in order to temporarily delay SB-79 citywide.

-Since that meeting, public comment has largely divided into two camps.
-Some housing and anti-gentrification advocates generally support Option C3, which allows larger development at 55 “high opportunity” stations, while other housing and neighborhood advocates have coalesced around Option C1, which provides more modest incentives in those areas.
+Since that meeting, public comment was largely divided into two camps.
+Some housing and anti-gentrification advocates supported Option C3, which allowed larger development at 55 “high opportunity” stations, while other housing and neighborhood advocates coalesced around Option C1, which proposed more modest incentives in those areas.

 A slide showing the three Approach C options, L.A.
 Department of City Planning